nixworks/public/news/2012/04/11/README.md

 ##### Philippine Navy
 ### [Vessels from the Philippine Navy and Chinese maritime surveillance are at a standoff after the Philippines attempted to arrest Chinese fishermen in the South China Sea. ](/news/2012/04/11/vessels-from-the-philippine-navy-and-chinese-maritime-surveillance-are-at-a-standoff-after-the-philippines-attempted-to-arrest-chinese-fishe.md)
-_Context: Chinese, Philippine, Philippine Navy, South China Sea_
+_Context: Chinese, Philippine Navy, Philippines, South China Sea_

 ##### Miner
 ### [Nine miners are rescued from a collapsed copper mine in southern Peru. ](/news/2012/04/11/nine-miners-are-rescued-from-a-collapsed-copper-mine-in-southern-peru.md)